jotyGill/openpyn-nordvpn/README.md

 ## Features
 * Automatically connect to least busy, low latency servers in a given country.
+* Find and connect to servers in a specific city or state.
+(New!)
 * Uses NordVPN's DNS servers and tunnels DNS queries through the VPN Tunnel.
 * Use Iptable rules to prevent leakage if tunnel breaks (Experimental).
 * Quickly Connect to any specific server. i.e au10 or us20.